Omkar211202/Omkar_Notes/content/MBA/Human Resource Management.md

 ## Performance Management & appraisal:

 > [!IMPORTANT] Definition of Performance Appraisal
-> setting work standards to assess performance and provide feedback to employees to motivate, correct, continue and improve their performance.
+> Setting work standards to assess performance and provide feedback to employees to motivate, correct, continue and improve their performance.

 > [!IMPORTANT] Definition of Performance Management